South African police arrest five for botched circumcision deaths

 "Authorities can no longer pay lip service to dealing with this disaster that afflicts our nation during the traditional initiation season," it said in a statement.

-In May, more than 20 youths died in the northern Mpumalanga province, prompting rare cross-party calls for reform of a practice ingrained in local culture.
+In May, more than 20 youths died in the northern Mpumalanga province, prompting rare cross-party calls for reform of a practise ingrained in local culture.

 (Reporting by Benon Oluka; Editing by Jon Herskovitz)